 No you really shouldn’t eat egg rolls on a keto diet.
 Traditional egg rolls have roughly 16g net carbs (source).

-The primary source of carbs in a regular egg roll is the egg roll wrapper with 13g net carbs! (source) They are very similar to pasta as they are made with flour.
+The primary source of carbs in a regular egg roll is the egg roll wrapper with a carb count of 13g net carbs! (source) They are very similar to pasta as they are made with flour.
+Plus they are often deep fried so there is all that added oil involved.
 That’s why this delicious keto bowl is a good substitute!

-Below you can see the ingredients I used.
-I bought most of them at Aldi and they were: ground chicken, green onion, olive oil, an egg, fresh garlic, fresh ginger, Swerve brown sweetener, soy sauce, sesame oil and coleslaw mix (can also use plain cabbage and a little carrot).
+Below you can see the simple ingredients I used.
+I bought most of them at Aldi and they were: ground chicken, green onion, olive oil, an egg, fresh garlic cloves, fresh ginger, Swerve brown sweetener, soy sauce, sesame oil and coleslaw mix (can also use plain cabbage and a little carrot).
+You can also use salt and black pepper to taste but I didn’t think it needed it with the soy sauce.

 As I stated above, this low carb recipe can be done in about 20 minutes.
 Here’s how I made it.

-- Next add in the coleslaw, cover and cook for 3-4 minutes on medium heat.
+Step 2: Next add the coleslaw to the ground meat then mix, cover and cook for 3-4 minutes over medium heat.

 Other quick keto recipes that use these ingredients.

-If you bought sesame oil or ginger paste, try some of these other easy keto recipes with Asian flavors: chicken lettuce cups, ground beef & broccoli, crab fried rice or shredded Asian beef.
+If you bought sesame oil or ginger paste, try some of these other easy low carb meals with Asian flavors: chicken lettuce cups, ground beef & broccoli, crab fried rice or shredded Asian beef.

 Well I can honestly tell you I loved this low carb egg roll bowl meal.
 While I ate this for dinner, I would make this for lunch too because it doesn’t take much time at all.
-Maybe next time I’ll add a little chili garlic oil or hot sauce.
-Yum!
+Maybe next time I’ll add a little chili garlic oil or hot sauce for a burst of flavor.
+This a good go-to kind of meal for anyone on a low carb diet.
+Enjoy!

 The nutrition information per serving is: 204 calories